rcrowther/django-static_models/README.md

 ## Overview
-The main app usage is like this---configure some settings which target app, run the management command, do something with the generated pages.
+The main app usage is like this---configure some settings which target a View, run the management command, do something with the generated pages.

 The main work is in the config, which describes which views are served with what data, and where the generated pages are to be written.